Young Adult Cancer Education — Events and Activities

-Our school outreach program educates students about the needs and challenges of the AYA cancer community.
-In addition, students are invited to work together to create and participate in activities that support the young adults in their community in meaningful ways.
+The earlier we learn about the importance of presence, the better prepared we are when called on for support.
+In 2021, we will be introducing our school outreach program to educate students about the needs and challenges of the AYA cancer community.
+In addition, we invite students to work together to create their own events that promote connection and support for each other and for the young adults in their community.

 Education and Outreach at Public Events

 We participate in public events throughout the year.
-This includes virtual conferences (increasing with COVID-19) as well as in person meetings and events.
-In 2019, we were excited to participate in CureFest Washington, DC, and GRYT Health’s Global Virtual Cancer Conference .
+This includes virtual conferences as well as in person meetings and events.

-Cancer Rebellion – Inspiring a Community Through Film
+Inspiring The Support Community Through Film and Conversation

 In November 2019, we hosted the first-ever workshop focused on improving the quality and impact of support for young adults with cancer.
 This event brought together medical professionals, cancer survivors, supporters, and like-minded nonprofits to discuss the young adult support network.
 First we discussed the challenges, needs and gaps unique to each phase of the cancer experience (diagnosis, treatment, and beyond treatment).
 Next we identified the programming needs for the future.
 The final outcome of the workshop was a prioritized set of recommendations and next steps to be addressed in 2020 and beyond.